 Just as free programs need free libraries, free machines need free electronics and ultimately free components

 Even the LART, which is often held up as the prototypical free hardware computer, suffered from this problem: the particular ARM-series CPU used in the LART design was discontinued.
 When this happened, implementors were stuck with trying to find existing surplus or used components, or coming up with a new design to accomodate newer parts.

 Preventing this kind of problem—or even providing economic motivation to phase it out—will present a more difficult legal problem than for software.
-Attempts to legally encode a definitive “Free Hardware License”, of the stature of the Gnu GPL, have been encumbered by this complexity, although the draft “Open Hardware General Public License” (originally from Open IP Cores) is an interesting attempt.
+Attempts to legally encode a definitive “Free Hardware License”, of the stature of the Gnu GPL, have been encumbered by this complexity, although the draft “Open Hardware General Public License”9 is an interesting attempt.
 Today, however, the Open Cores website promotes using the unmodified GPL or BSD licenses for free-licensed hardware designs.